Reviewed by health expert Sally Russell, MN, CMSRN, CNE

 Cut up food

 For children under the age of four, always cut up hard foods that can block airways.
 The same applies to softer foods like grapes, cherry tomatoes, and hot dogs.
-The Farberware Grape Slicer (about $11*) is a handy tool that makes safe snacking easier for you and your toddler.
+A grape slicer is a handy tool that makes safe snacking easier for you and your toddler.

 This one seems like a no-brainer, but unfortunately there are a number of common items with sharp edges inside and outside your home.
 Everything from an open food can to a garden hoe can be dangerous.